 So the fox did not open the bag until she had reached a distant valley.
 As soon as he untied it the dogs came out of the bag at once and bit and tore her apart.
 That's how it at times is in the world; as who does good may be ill rewarded and who does evil may be seemingly well rewarded.

 ❋ Gratitude and truthfulness are higher qualities.
-Not everyone has a lot of them or a heart of gold.
-Thus, she who takes care who she helps may avoid both ingratitude and great mishaps in the wake of her good deeds.
+All do not have a heart of gold either.
+The one who takes care who she helps may avoid both ingratitude and great mishaps in the wake of her good deeds.

 A man once left his country to go to foreign parts of the earth.
 There he entered the service of an abbot.
 After he had spent some time in faithful service, he desired to see his wife and native land again, and said to the abbot: "Sir, I have served you thus long, but now I wish to return to my homeland."